Therapy for Dachshunds with IVDD

 Unfortunately, IVDD can keep your dachshund from doing all of his favorite things: playing, jumping, and digging.
 Using IVDD prevention tips can help reduce the risk of your dog getting IVDD.

-If your dachshund has been through IVDD, please post some lessons learned in the comments below.
+If your Dachshund has been through IVDD, please post some lessons learned in the comments below.
 We would love to hear from you.

 Helpful Resources: